LDTI-UON/apeg_documentation/docs/guides/Installation.md

 1. Download and install a webserver (Apache is recommended), PHP 5, mySQL, git and [ExpressionEngine Core CMS](https://store.ellislab.com/#ee-core)

-    _There are countless resources on the web to install the above online.
+    _There are countless resources on the web to install the above.
 The suggested items are all open source or free_

 2. Clone and Install the ExpressionEngine Modules
   The most up to date version of the application is available on Bitbucket and comes in two parts,